-Shane Bouchard beats Ben Chin in runoff to become Lewiston’s next mayor
+Shane Bouchard beats Ben Chin in high-profile runoff to become Lewiston’s next mayor

 The unofficial tally gave Bouchard a 145-vote victory, receiving 3,663 votes to 3,518 for Chin.

 The winner will replace longtime Mayor Bob Macdonald, who was term-limited after three consecutive two-year terms.
-Chin lost to Macdonald during a runoff election in 2015.
+Chin lost to Macdonald in a runoff election in 2015.

 During the Nov.
 7 election, Chin received more than 40 percent of the vote, with 4,239 votes that included 1,280 absentee ballots.
 Bouchard entered the runoff by besting the three remaining candidates with 29 percent of the vote, or 2,979 ballots.